 The result turned out very well.
 It's a fully native GTK+ app that

-the common dmd_core back end library.
-It's written in C, and uses a
+It's written in C, and builds the

-Thursday, December 13 2018 at 1:39 PM PST
+Thursday, December 13, 2018 at 1:39 PM PST

 Back in the early 1980s, before GUIs were commonplace, Rob Pike and Bart Locanthi Jr. at AT&T Bell Labs created a bitmapped windowing system for use with UNIX.
 Originally, they called the system "jerq", a play on the name of the Three Rivers PERQ computer.
 When the technology started to get showed around outside of the lab, however, they changed its name to "Blit", from the name of the "bit blit" operation.